 |Threes 3-Day||Monday/Wednesday/Friday||9:00 – 11:30 AM|

 |AM Pre-K||Monday/Tuesday/Wednesday/Thursday/Friday||9:00 – 11:30 AM|

 In addition to our regular class offerings, we offer a Kindergarten Enrichment class for all children who attend an AM Kindergarten program.
 The class builds on a child’s kindergarten experience by focusing on age-appropriate skills and concepts.
 Through a play-based curriculum, students will learn in the following developmental areas: Language Arts/Literacy, Math, Social Studies, Science, Gross Motor, Music and Art.

 Children must be 5 years old by September 1 to attend this class.
 The class holds a maximum of 16 students.
 The class meets on Monday, Wednesday and Thursday afternoons from 12:45-3:15.
-There is also a lunch option for children transported by bus directly from Sol Feinstone Elementary School to arrive at approximately 12:15 pm.
+There is also a lunch option for children transported by bus directly from most elementary schools to arrive at approximately 12:00 pm.
 Those children are asked to bring a packed lunch from home.

 We offer optional, comprehensive Enrichment programs that afford children an opportunity to explore art, reading, and science.